Kandy-IO/kandy-uc-js-sdk-3.x/docs/kandy-doc.md

 ### connect

-Connect by providing an access token to any backend services that the SDK instance deals with.
+Connect by providing a refresh token, to any backend services that the SDK instance deals with.
-You can optionally provide a refresh token and the SDK will automatically get new access tokens.

 **Parameters**

 -   `credentials` **[Object][4]** The credentials object.
     -   `credentials.username` **[string][5]** The username without the application's domain.
-    -   `credentials.accessToken` **[string][5]** An access token for the user with the provided user Id.
-    -   `credentials.refreshToken` **[string][5]?** A refresh token for the same user.
+    -   `credentials.refreshToken` **[string][5]** A refresh token for the same user.
     -   `credentials.expires` **[number][8]?** The time in seconds until the access token will expire.

 **Examples**